 To truly break 100, you must identify and prevent typical errors that could raise your score:

-Choosing the incorrect club for a given shot might produce unpredictable results.
+- Choosing the incorrect club for a given shot might produce unpredictable results.
 Know your distances and choose the club where you have the highest opportunity of success.

-Ignoring Course Management: Careless actions like trying low-percentage shots could result in unwarranted fines.
+- Careless actions like trying low-percentage shots could result in unwarranted fines.
 Play strategically and avoid unnecessary risks.

-Many golfers disregard the value of the short game in favor of their long game.
+- Many golfers disregard the value of the short game in favor of their long game.
 Spending more time on chipping and putting will help your score to rise noticeably.

-Mental lapses could result in poor shots and higher scores.
+- Mental lapses could result in poor shots and higher scores.
 Remain concentrated on every shot and create a pre-shot ritual to help you stay so.

-Sporadic practice sessions won’t cause appreciable development.
+- Sporadic practice sessions won’t cause appreciable development.
 Plan a consistent practice routine with time on the putting green and at the driving range.

 Statistics on Breaking 100 and 90

-Percentage of golfers that break 100: roughly 55%
+- Percentage of golfers that break 100: Roughly 55%

-Percentage of golfers that break 90: About 26%
+- Percentage of golfers that break 90: About 26%

-A Percentage of golfers who break 100: About 55%.
+- Percentage of golfers who break 100: About 55%.

-Percentage of golfers who break 90: About 26%.
+- Percentage of golfers who break 90: About 26%.

 These numbers show the difficulty and success of surpassing both 90 and 100.
 They also emphasize the importance of practice, skill development, and mental toughness.